 In MTIC cases, the charge will usually be a conspiracy to cheat the revenue, or conspiracy to defraud.
 In other cases, various Fraud or Theft Act offences may be used.

 The FCA used to concentrate its efforts using regulatory sanctions e.g. penalties for high-pressure sales targeting vulnerable investors.
 More recently they have brought prosecutions against individuals on the basis that carbon credit trading can be another version of a boiler room fraud.

 Carbon credits have been the subject of investment scams.
 Investors are usually cold-called by salespeople promoting carbon credits, but contact can also come by email, post, word of mouth or at a seminar or exhibition.
 The opportunity to invest in a ‘green’ scheme with the promise of big returns is the lure.

-It may be you have been embroiled in a criminal enterprise without realising.
+It may be that you have been embroiled in a criminal enterprise without realising.
 It is important you do not underestimate the value of early legal advice when it comes to carbon credit vat fraud.
 The carbon credit fraud lawyers who are tasked to assist in your defence will have many years of experience in this field.

-If you think you may be the subject of a pending investigation, you have been requested to attend an interview or you have been charged with an allegation of fraud you must make attempts to secure the right person and team to assist you in the process of building your defence.
+If you think you may be the subject of a pending carbon credit fraud investigation, you have been requested to attend an interview, or you have been charged with an allegation of fraud you must make attempts to secure the right person and team to assist you in the process of building your defence.

 If you are under investigation for carbon credit fraud contact us today to speak to our specialist carbon credit fraud lawyers.